YuriiLaba/U-WSD/README.md

 In our approach to the Word Sense Disambiguation (WSD) task, we fine-tuned the **ConEFU** model for the Ukrainian language. **ConEFU** is based on the [S-BERT model](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2) and was fine-tuned using an unsupervised triplet dataset built on [UberText2.0](https://lang.org.ua/en/ubertext/).
 We employed TripletMarginLoss during fine-tuning to maximize the separation between correct and incorrect senses of homonyms.

-The model was validated on a homonyms dataset based on the [СЛОВНИК УКРАЇНСЬКОЇ МОВИ](https://sum20ua.com).
+The model was validated on a WSD dataset based on the [СЛОВНИК УКРАЇНСЬКОЇ МОВИ](https://sum20ua.com).
 To the best of our knowledge, this is the first dataset used to validate the WSD task in Ukrainian.

 **ConEFU** can be utilized to generate high-quality embeddings for the Ukrainian language.
 It is available on [Hugging Face](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2).